 This can be tricky!
 I recommend joining a local Facebook group and asking there.
 You can also reach out to your local La Leche League leaders.
 While they can’t specifically endorse someone, they can give your resources to find one.

 All in all, I want to emphasize again that I think pediatricians are wonderful!
 It’s so important to find one that works well with your family.
-These are just some questions to keep in mind as you search for that perfect one for you!
+These are just some questions to keep in mind as you search for the perfect one for you!
 You may find a pediatrician you love who may not be as knowledgeable in lactation, and that’s okay.
-Just be willing to express your opinion, be knowledgeable, and have a great IBCLC on call!
+Just be willing to express your opinion, be knowledgeable, and have a great IBCLC on-call!

 For more general advice on finding a pediatrician, be sure to read this post.

 - The Ultimate Guide to Breastfeeding as a Working Mom: Tips, Schedules and More

 - 27 Common Breastfeeding Questions – and Answers!